A Complete Guide To The Laguna Torre Hike

 • A cozy fleece – I like Kuhl Alskaicon.
 Do carry an extra one in case the temperature drops.

-• A good wind proof jacket.
-I am a fan of Hydroflex Rain Jacketicon
+• A good windproof jacket.
+I am a fan of the Hydroflex Rain Jacket.icon

-• Either a baseball hat or a beanie, to protect you from the sun and from the wind; and a pair of gloves as it is cold in the morning.
+• You should wear a baseball hat or a beanie to protect you from the sun and wind and a pair of gloves in the morning, as it is cold.

-• A good daypack, with easy to reach pockets for water bottle.
+• A good daypack with easy-to-reach pockets for water bottles.
 I like Osprey Daylite Plus.

 • A refillable water bottle.